 If you need to contact someone out of hours and you believe it to be an emergency that cannot wait, then contact the Emergency Duty Team on 0300 123 5022.

-To view the safeguarding policy please click the link below to visit the school policies web page
+To view the Federation Child Protection & Safeguarding Policy please click the link below to visit the school policies web page